-- The City of Redmond is forming a stormwater utility to pay costs associated with draining stormwater runoff from public streets within Redmond.
-In the past, these storm drainage costs have been paid from the existing wastewater utility, which has become unsustainable.
+- The City of Redmond has a stormwater utility to pay costs associated with draining stormwater runoff from public streets within Redmond.

 - The drainage system helps prevent local flooding and protects the purity of the groundwater aquifer, which is the sole source for Redmond's water supply.

-- The Oregon Department of Environmental Quality has recently issued the City a stormwater permit requiring additional stormwater management activities to comply with the federal Safe Drinking Water Act.
+- The Oregon Department of Environmental Quality issued the City a stormwater permit that requires stormwater management activities to comply with the federal Safe Drinking Water Act.

-WHO WILL BE BILLED FOR THE STORMWATER UTILITY AND WHEN?
+WHO IS BILLED FOR THE STORMWATER UTILITY AND WHEN?

-- All Redmond water, wastewater, or garbage utility customers will be billed.
-Owners of developed properties within Redmond city limits that may not have public water or sewer service will also be billed.
+- All Redmond water, wastewater, or garbage utility customers are billed.
+Owners of developed properties within Redmond city limits that may not have public water or sewer service are also be billed.

 HOW IS THE STORMWATER UTILITY RATE CALCULATED?

 - The rate has two parts, a fixed rate (drainage volume & administrative costs) and a variable rate (water quality costs).